MirageNet/Mirage/doc/docs/guides/sync/sync-var-hooks.md

 - `DeserializeSyncVars` is never called on host sending update to itself, but is called when owner sends update to server

-- hooks are invoked in `DeserializeSyncVars` if values changes
+- Hooks are invoked in `DeserializeSyncVars` if values changes
-  - always invokes if Only client (eg not host mode)
+  - Always invokes if Only client (eg not host mode)
+  - Invoked after the variable is updated with the deserialized value.
   - `invokeHookOnServer`
-    - invokes on server (eg when an change is send from owner)
+    - Invokes on server (eg when an change is send from owner)